DamienIrving/teaching/utas/utas_climate_lecture.md

 Heat transfer from low to high latitudes is via the western boundary currents of the oceans (like the Gulf Stream in the North Atlantic).

+Just as with the scales of motion for the atmosphere, there’s actually lots of small scale features embedded in the gyres, as demonstrated by this [NASA perpetual ocean visualisation](https://www.youtube.com/watch?v=CCmTY0PKGDs).

 > **Why is it freezing cold in Newfoundland and Labrador but relatively mild in the UK?**
 >
 > The Gulf Stream carries warm equatorial water up the eastern coast of the United States and on to western Europe,
 > bypassing much of the eastern coastline of Canada.

+### Thermocline

+*For more information, check out the [NOAA ocean facts page on the thermocline](https://oceanservice.noaa.gov/facts/thermocline.html).*

 These surface currents operate in a relatively thin upper layer of the sea which is heated by the sun.
 This heating is kept relatively close to the ocean surface